 Herbert Hill Dundrum

 Among the exhibits at the Museum of Country Life at Turlough, Co.
 Mayo, is the Velocipede, affectionately known as the “bone shaker", sold by James Robinson of Grafton Street, Dublin.
-James Robinson's name is linked to Herbert Hill house, one of the last large-scale demesne sites in Dublin's Dundrum to be developed for modern apartments.
-It was the family home of James Robinson and his descendants for many decades in the 19th century.
+James Robinson was the owner of Dublin's Herbert Hill House, one of the last large-scale demesne sites in Dundrum to be developed for modern apartments.
+It was the family home of Robinson and his descendants for many decades in the 19th century.

-Thom’s Directory of 1862 has an unusual entry for James Robinson.
-He was described as Optician to the Viceroy, but also as a philosophical artist.
-He called his shop at No. 65 Grafton Street a Polytechnic Museum where he sold magic lanterns, scientific toys, telescopes, microscopes, model steam engines and the said Velocipede.
-(See photograph below. )This Aladdin's Cave of a shop on Grafton Street also catered to the new technology of photography and had a photographic studio from the early 1850s.
+Thom’s Directory of 1862 posts an unusual entry for James Robinson.
+He was described as Optician to the Viceroy and a philosophical artist.
+He called his shop at No. 65 Grafton Street the Polytechnic Museum where he sold magic lanterns, scientific toys, telescopes, microscopes, model steam engines and the said Velocipede.
+(See photograph below. )This Aladdin's Cave of a shop also catered to the new technology of photography and had a photographic studio from the early 1850s.
 By the 1860s the shop was retailing outdoor sports equipment especially for cricket.
 In 1869 soda machines were added to the stock.